AP-Skill-Development-Corporation/GIST-CSEB-Django/README.md

   - Container,container-fluid,colors,jumbotron,buttons,card,grid system
   - ORM Overview and creating of table with user defined fields
   - CRUD Operations with ORM Queries in a shell

+# Day-06(11-03-2023):
+  - CRUD Operations by using Bootstrap Styling
+  - Template blocks for include,extend,title,conditional and control statments,body of content
+  - SuperUser Creation,Useage of admin app
+  - Roles of users,Forms concept with Widgets for it
+  - User Authentication and Authorization